okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 ## Daemon Sets

 *   Ensure that every single node in the Kubernetes cluster runs the same pod resource.

--   test
+This is useful to ensure a certain pod is running on every single kubernetes node.
+*   When a node is added to the cluster, a new pod will be started automatically
+*   Same when a node is removed, the pod will not be rescheduled on another node